 providing services and programs designed to reduce the negative impact of trauma, support critical learning, and foster a positive and safe school environment for every student.2

+The trauma-informed approach plan shall be reviewed and updated annually, incorporated into the annual Comprehensive District Improvement Plan (CDIP) required by 703 KAR 5:225, and submitted to the KDE.

 Treatment of Pupils

 Student disciplinary measures should not be administered in a manner that is humiliating, degrading, or unduly severe or in a manner that would cause the pupil to lose status before his/her peer group.
 Teachers should guard against making remarks to other pupils concerning a student's shortcomings.